coms-w3132/final-project-jonahsinger/README.md

 *Describe the methodology you'll use to organize and progress your work.*

 The first step in my project will be obtaining and processing price data of stocks.
 I plan to get this data from the yahoo finance package in python.
-Next I will make the backtesting framework
+Next I will make the backtesting framework DONE
-Next I will make the linear regression algorithm
-Next I will test variations of the linear regression algorithm Next I will make the mean reversion algorithm
-Next I will test variations of the mean reversion algorithm Next I will make the machine learning algorithm
+Next I will make the linear regression algorithm DONE Next I will test variations of the linear regression algorithm DONE Next I will make the mean reversion algorithm DONE Next I will test variations of the mean reversion algorithm DONE Next I will make the machine learning algorithm
 Next I will test variations of the machine learning algorithm I will summerize the results and make graphs of different preformances of the algorithms